 At the last meeting of the Lovettsville Home Demonstration Club, Miss Laura Potterfield gave the history of Lovettsville by special request.
 So much interest was exhibited in it, that a brief account follows:

 Lovettsville Had Zoning Laws, Sunday Laws in 1842

 by Laura A. Potterfield

 Lovettsville was a German settlement.
-It was first called Thrashers Store.
-In 1824 it was New Town.
+It was first called Thrashers Store

 The name of the street running past the Post Office is “Broad Way.”
 Parallel to this is “Pennsylvania Avenue.”
 “Church Street” cuts through at Richard Hickman’s [Lots 1 and 2].
 “Light Street” at the Reformed Church [Lot 5], “Pike Street” starts at McClain’s store [Lot 11], and “Locust Street” cuts through at Brown’s funeral parlor [Lot 16].

 Members of the Reformed Church were meeting here in 1733.
 Some records have the date 1720.
 Michael Slaughter preached here in 1748.
 He rode in from Middletown, Maryland on horseback.
 The first Reformed Church building was in the midst of the graveyard.